 The immune system is like an army keeping us safe from invasion, injury and infection and helps us to regenerate and repair tissues and organs.
 However, the immune system is sometimes a double-edged sword that does more harm than good.

 A lot of focus has been on the role of macrophages and their ability to facilitate tissue healing and regeneration.
-Today, we will be looking at a study that examines the role of neutrophils and how they can actually harm the brain further following a stroke.
+Today, we will be looking at a new mouse study that examines the role of neutrophils and how they can actually harm the brain further following a stroke.

 A double-edged sword